More

 Traditional financial wisdom—the kind touted by conservative gurus like Dave Ramsey—screams at you to pay off the debt.
 There is an undeniable psychological comfort in owning your home outright.
 However, we are not here to discuss feelings.
 We are here to discuss math.

-In the current economic landscape, making the wrong choice in the Mortgage Payoff vs Bitcoin Investing scenario could be a six-figure error.
 By choosing to pay down a low-interest mortgage instead of acquiring a scarce, high-growth asset like Bitcoin, you might be leaving massive wealth on the table.
 This article analyzes the Mortgage Payoff vs Bitcoin Investing decision using hard data and financial simulations.

 The Logic